louisguitton/friendly-broccoli/README.md

   * do a proper json API (maybe using Marshmallow) so that later the frontend can be done in React
   * [Call the Linkedin API](https://auth0.com/docs/connections/calling-an-external-idp-api) with the received token to get a more complete user profile
   * deploy using a PaaS like GCP instead of managing a Linux server (relevant for the DB mainly?) (or with Docker + Kubernetes)
-  * replace usage of config.global_data by DB table Questions
   * get additional scopes from the linkedin API (r_fullprofile and r_network) through their partner program
   * add a few tests
   * translate to spanish, french, egyptian if that makes sense using [this article](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiii-i18n-and-l10n)